CrispNCrispy/Blockchain_Project/README.md

 ## Network Details
 ### Two Networks included: Inner_Circle and Mainchannel
-Main channel conists of 6 organizations: Patient, PHC, Government Hospital, Private Hospital, Research and Insurance with 2 channeles, one for the first three only, and one for all of them.
+Main channel conists of 6 organizations: Patient, PHC, Government Hospital, Private Hospital, Research and Insurance with 2 channeles, one for the first three only ('channe13'), and one for all of them ('channelall').
-Inner_Circle only uses 3 organizations: Patient, PHC and Government Hospital, with one channel for all the three.
+Inner_Circle only uses 3 organizations: Patient, PHC and Government Hospital, with one channel, 'channel13' for all the three.

 ### Status of Mainchannel:
 Network created with a makeshift smart contract to experiment with authentication systems.
 Deprecated for now, using <b>Inner Circle</b> for further project.